Fragmablast/Fragmablast/README.md

 🧪 I explore vulnerabilities not to destroy — but to redefine resilience.
 💣 Creator of chaos engines, hunter of zero-days, evader of logs.

-> 🧩 Philosophy: *Hack with honor.
+> 🧩 *Hack with honor.
 Obfuscate everything.
 Reveal nothing.*

 ---